Ray-Knight representation of flows of branching processes with competition by pruning of L\'evy trees: Introduction and main results

 Continuous state branching processes model the evolution of the size of a continuum population in which individuals reproduce and die but do not interact.
 Mathematically, a continuous state branching process (or CSBP, for short) is a c\`adl\`ag $[0,\infty)$-valued strong Markov processes $Y= (Y_t: t\geq 0)$ with law $ \p_y $ given the initial state $y \geq 0$, satisfying the branching property: for any $y_{1},y_{2} \in [0,\infty)$, $Y$ under $\p_{y_{1}+y_{2}}$ has the same law as the independent sum $Y^{(1)} + Y^{(2)}$, with $Y^{(i)}$ distributed as $Y$ under $\p_{y_{i}}$ ($i=1,2$).

 CSBPs arise as the possible scaling limits of discrete Galton-Watson processes, and their laws are completely characterized by their so-called {\it branching mechanism}, which is the Laplace exponent $\lambda \mapsto \psi(\lambda)$ of a spectrally positive L\'evy process $X$.
-More precisely, one has